 Brooding Boy, Gentle Girl: Rei, with his generally morose disposition, and Hina, with her cheerfulness and the way she interacts with Rei, form this kind of pair.
 However, unlike most examples there are no blatantly obvious romantic overtones in their relationship.
 At least not yet, anyway.

-Cant Live With Them Cant Live Without Them: Due to his past, Rei's very persistent in living independently.
+Can't Live with Them, Can't Live without Them: Due to his past, Rei's persistent in living independently.
 He's also reluctant to get close to the Kawamoto family, despite their willingness to welcome him into their home, and will sometimes abstain from visiting when he has the choice.
 However, when he returns to his apartment after staying in their house and living with them for several days due to sickness, he's become much more aware of how empty and quiet his own place is, showing that he's not quite comfortable with being by himself as he initially thought.

 Chiaroscuro: Umino enjoys using this to emphasis Kyoko whenever she's being particularly malicious to Rei.
 This is also done with just about any scene in the series fueled by negative emotions.

-Coincidental Broadcast: In the wake of his 3rd-dan promotion, Rei sees a documentary that he parallels with his own life, and it is seeing that broadcast that convinces him to quickly get his own place when the moment he becomes a professional, leading to his current living situation in the present.
+Coincidental Broadcast: In the wake of his 3rd-dan promotion, Rei sees a documentary that he parallels with his own life.
+Seeing that broadcast convinces him to quickly get his own place the moment he becomes a professional, leading to his current living situation in the present.
 The broadcast in question was about cuckoos and brood parasitism.
 Rei sees himself as the cuckoo hatchling that pushed the other eggs, Kouda's real children, out of the "nest" to receive the full attention and care of the parent that's not truly his.

 Conjunction Interruption: One example combines this with Rapid Fire Interrupting.
 In one conversation with his homeroom teacher Hayashida, Rei continuously tries to make a rebuttal against his attempts to convince him to return to his foster home and to join a study group with a "but," only to be repeatedly interrupted by the next part of Hayashida's spiel.
 When it seems like he's finally about to let Rei have a word in...